SBZed/React-Tutorial/Readme.md

 #### 3. State Management

 -   3.1.
-Need of State Management
+The need for State Management
 -   3.2.
 Setup for Context
 -   3.3.
 Usage of context
 -   3.4.
-Update value in context
+Update value in the context
 -   3.5.
 Pros and Cons

 #### 4. Redux - State management tool